bcgov/data-publication/pages/dpw_bcgw.md

 ---------------------------
 ## DOCUMENTATION REVIEW

-The first step in the process is to review the documentation in the following sections:
+The first step in the process is to review the following documentation:
 + [Data Governance](data_governance.md) (all)
 + [Standards and Guidelines](standards_and_guidelines.md) (all)
 + Data Publication Workflows